 What is the cost involved ?

-Volunteering in the Solomon Islands is an incredibly generous offer of your time and income.
+Volunteering in the South-Pacific Islands is an incredibly generous offer of your time and income.
 In general a return plane trip from Sydney or Auckland is not cheap costing around $1,600.
 Accommodation is generally not provided by the hospital, so will also needed to be organised by volunteers.
 DAISI is a registered tax-duductible charity, and expenses relating to humanitarian work may be tax exempt, so keep your receipts.
-Specialist doctors will have to pay $600 (SBD), which is approximately $130 (AUD) for temporary medical registration, and non specialist doctors pay $300 (SBD), which is approximately $65 (AUD).
-This provides registration for up to 3 months at a time.
-Medical students do not require registration.
+DAISI volunteers are exempt from having to pay medical and nursing registration fees.
+Medical students do not require registration, but must have a qualified doctor to agree to supervise them.

 How do I book my flights and accommodation?

-You can book your flights and accommodation online independently, or if you prefer, use our reliable Travel Agent James Deiley, who has a vast experience in dealing with the Solomon Islands, and can remove a lot of the stress associated with making your bookings.
-James can also give you specific advice about travel insurance and visa requirements.
+You can book your flights and accommodation online independently, or if you prefer, use our reliable St Leonard’s Flight Centre travel agent Sally Smit who has a vast experience in dealing with the South-Pacific Islands, and can remove a lot of the stress associated with making your bookings.
+Sally can also give you specific advice about travel insurance and visa requirements.

 What do I bring ?